 Century II is KUB's proactive long-range program to improve and maintain the electric, natural gas, water, and wastewater systems for our customers.
 It includes the maintenance and replacement strategies for each system that were in place before Century II and establishes sustainable replacement cycles.
 It moves KUB into its second century of service by improving each system through sound planning, resource allocation, and continued, but accelerated, investment.

 Funding for Century II is on track to help KUB continue to provide safe, reliable utility services and meet customer needs—now and in the future.
 Replacement projects are expensive, but the investment in our community’s health and future is worth it.
 By anticipating and addressing needs now, customers will realize long-term benefits and experience even fewer service interruptions.

 Century II includes all four services, but at any given time, each may be at a different stage of assessment, prioritization, planning, or implementation.
 For an overview of the replacement focus for each service, please see below.
 You can also find more information in our Century II Information Sheet and Frequently Asked Questions section.

 Our lives and businesses run on electricity.
 KUB understands how vital it is to provide reliable service to current customers and to support future growth.

-The electric system continues to focus on replacing or upgrading aging poles, overhead wires, and underground cables.
-We are on track to replace 2,600 poles and 14 miles of underground cable a year, which is a sustainable life-cycle replacement program for those elements.
+The electric system continues to focus on replacing aging poles, overhead wires, and underground cables.
+We are on a sustainable life-cycle replacement program for those assets.
 We are also concentrating on our substations, some of which have been in service since the 1940s.
-Good maintenance over the years means they still provide good service, but we need to upgrade or replace some equipment to ensure it continues to meet customers’ needs as electric demand—and technologies—change.
+Timely maintenance over the years means they still provide good service, but we need to upgrade or replace some equipment to ensure it continues to meet customers’ needs as electric demand—and technologies—change.
 As we replace transmission poles, we are also adding fiber-optic lines between substations to improve data communication.

 The Natural Gas System